dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ---
 title: Tools & Extensions - EF Core
 author: ErikEJ
-ms.date: 07/03/2018
+ms.date: 01/03/2019
 ms.assetid: 14fffb6c-a687-4881-a094-af4a1359a296
 uid: core/extensions/index
 ---

 # EF Core Tools & Extensions

-Tools and extensions provide additional functionality for Entity Framework Core.
+Tools and extensions provide additional functionality for Entity Framework Core 2.0 and later.

 > [!IMPORTANT]
 > Extensions are built by a variety of sources and not maintained as part of the Entity Framework Core project.
 When considering a third party extension, be sure to evaluate quality, licensing, compatibility, support, etc. to ensure they meet your requirements.